Leaders in Hospital Negligence Claims

 A doctor’s role when diagnosing a condition is to look for the illness which fits the symptoms.
-In contrast, they can’t try to make the symptoms fit what they believe to be the cause.
+In contrast, a true medical professional is not permitted to attempt to make the symptoms fit what they believe to be the cause.

 Misdiagnosis can happen from even the most capable doctor without them being clinically negligent